William J. Stowe

 Awards, Bar, and Community

-William was selected by Super Lawyers for its “Rising Star” list in Texas in 2019.
+William was selected by Super Lawyers for its “Rising Star” list in Texas in 2019, 2020, 2021, and 2022.
 This list recognizes only 2.5% or less of eligible attorneys in each state.
 William was also elected a Fellow of the prestigious Texas Bar Foundation, which restricts annual invitations to the top 1/3 of 1% of all Texas attorneys.
 While in law school, William served on the senior editorial board of Virginia Tax Review and interned in the office of the Honorable Lynn N. Hughes in the United States District Court for the Southern District of Texas.
 William also interned for the United States Attorney’s Office for the Western District of North Carolina and clerked for Jackson Walker.
 While in college, William was a member of the National Society of Collegiate Scholars, Phi Kappa Phi National Honor Society, Lambda Sigma National Honor Society, and Phi Eta Sigma National Honor Society.
 He serves on the Houston Bar Association’s Law and Media Committee.
-William is a member of the Bar Association of the Fifth Federal Circuit.
+William is a member of the Bar Association of the Fifth Federal Circuit and the Houston Bar Foundation.
 William has published numerous law review articles.
 He is an Eagle Scout.

 B.S., summa cum laude, Texas A&M University